nk56399/MIST4610-Project1-Group-8/README.md

 Customer:
 The Customer entity stores the customer’s name, email, phone number, and age.
 Customers interact with the system by placing orders and writing reviews.

-Order:
+Orders:
-The Order entity records each purchase made by a customer, including the order date and total amount.
-A customer can place many orders, forming a one-to-many relationship between Customer and Order.
+The Orders entity records each purchase made by a customer, including the order date and total amount.
+A customer can place many orders, forming a one-to-many relationship between Customer and Orders.

 Order_Item:
 Because each order can include multiple books, and each book can appear in many orders, the Order_Item entity serves as an associative entity between Order and Book.
 It includes attributes such as quantity and price paid.

 Payment:
 The Payment entity tracks payments associated with customer orders.
 Its attributes include payment amount and payment date.
-Each payment is linked to one order, forming a one-to-one relationship between Order and Payment.
+Each payment is linked to one order, forming a one-to-one relationship between Orders and Payment.

 Review:
 The Review entity allows customers to leave feedback on books they’ve purchased.
 Each review links a Customer and a Book, representing a many-to-many relationship formed through this entity.
 Attributes include the rating, text, and date.